Revolutionized-IoT2/.github/profile/README.md

 *note that websocket -protocol is needed for UI.*

 ### 2. Setting up Orchestrator
-Build (or donwload) orchestrator container and set it up:
+Build (or download) orchestrator container and set it up:

 Container environment parameters:
 RIOT2_MQTT_IP - IP address for MQTT server